yyang768osu/al-folio/_posts/2019-07-06-markov-chain-monte-carlo.md

 title: "Markov Chain Monte Carlo: Gibbs, Metropolis-Hasting, and Hamiltonian"
 date: 2019-07-06
 comments: true
-description: Gibbs, Metropolis-Hasting, and Hamiltonian
+description: A primer to Gibbs sampling, Metropolis-Hasting, and Hamiltonian MC
 ---

 A fundamental problem in statistical learning is to compute the expectation with respect to some target probability distribution $$\pi$$